nicolas-t/Chocolat/readme.md

 ##Contribute
 -----------
-You are viewing the branch v0.4 of chocolat, it's an under development branch of the plugin.
+You are viewing the version 0.4.x of chocolat.
 Feel free to contribute by forking then making a pull request.

 ##Chocolat